+DECLASSIFIED - PUBLIC DISCLOSURE / DECLASSIFIE - MISE EN LECTURE PUBLIQUE

-- ll.
-Albania's relations with the Soviet bloc have markedly deteriorated, while its links with Communist China have been strengthened.
+11. Albania's relations with the Soviet bloc have markedly deteriorated, while its links with Communist China have been strengthened.
 Albania was not invited to the 22nd Party Congress and the Albanian leaders were violently denounced there by Mr. Khrushchev and other bloc leaders.
 It was implied that an improvement in relations could only take place if the leadership changed or recanted.
-Rumours that Albanian membership of the Warsaw Pact was to be terminated have not so far been confirmed, but Albania was not represented at the September meeting of the Pact. - 12.
-Recent Albanian approaches to some Western countries indicated that the régime aware of the dangers of defying Moscow, and possibly confronted with difficulties in fully satisfying its economic needs from Communist China was seeking alternative sources of trade with the West as a hedge against present or future contingencies. - 13.
-The renewal of the attacks against Stalin and against the anti-Party group at the 22nd Congress of the USSR C.P. may entail repercussions in the Peoples' Democracies of Eastern Europe.
-It is still too soon to assess the possible scope of these reprecussions, but it can already be said that the problem has arisen. - l4.
-There have been very numerous exchanges of visits between Eastern European countries: Czechoslovakia and Poland, Rumania and Hungary in particular.
-Thought the joint communiques issued at the end of these visits always lay stress on the friendship between the peoples, some difficulties still seem to be encountered in their relations. - 15.
-The Council of Mutual Economic Assistance (COMECON) continued to deal with the technicalities of closer economic co-operation in a series of meetings, which Albania did not attend.
-This body was, however, not involved in bilateral assistance given to East Germany. - 16.
-The strengthening of integration with COMECON gives rise to tension resulting from economic inequalities and nationalist reflexes.
+Rumours that Albanian membership of the Warsaw Pact was to be terminated have not so far been confirmed, but Albania was not represented at the September meeting of the Pact.

+12. Recent Albanian approaches to some Western countries indicated that the régime - aware of the dangers of defying Moscow, and possibly confronted with difficulties in fully satisfying its economic needs from Communist China - was seeking alternative sources of trade with the West as a hedge against present or future contingencies.

+13. The renewal of the attacks against Stalin and against the anti-Party group at the 22nd Congress of the USSR C.P. may entail repercussions in the Peoples' Democracies of Eastern Europe.
+It is still too soon to assess the possible scope of these repercussions, but it can already be said that the problem has arisen.

+14. There have been very numerous exchanges of visits between Eastern European countries: Czechoslovakia and Poland, Rumania and Hungary in particular.
+Though the joint communiqués issued at the end of these visits always lay stress on the friendship between the peoples, some difficulties still seem to be encountered in their relations.

+15. The Council of Mutual Economic Assistance (COMECON) continued to deal with the technicalities of closer economic co-operation in a series of meetings which Albania did not attend.
+This body was, however, not involved in bilateral assistance given to the Soviet Zone.

+16. The strengthening of integration with COMECCN gives rise to tension resulting from economic inequalities and nationalist reflexes.
 Nevertheless, after protracted negotiations in Moscow a new trade agreement between the Soviet Union and the Soviet-occupied Zone was announced in May.
-This provided for a Soviet credit of DM.
-2 billion (0), designed to accelerate the process of making the Soviet Zone independent of Western imports.
-The Soviet Zone economy, suffering from manpower losses, including much skilled labour, has failed to fulfil certain CMEA plans, for instance in supplying essential materials for the Polish brown coal and Czechoslovak chemical industries.
+This provided for a Soviet credit of 2 billion deutsch marks (East), designed to accelerate the process of making the Soviet Zone independent of Western imports.
+The Soviet Zone economy, suffering from manpower losses, including much skilled labour, has failed to fulfil certain COMECON plans, for instance in supplying essential materials for the Polish brown coal and Czechoslovak chemical industries.